 WordHero's AppSumo deal is just insane.
-At $89 for the lifetime with unlimited words, WordHero is not just value for money, but a steal deal.
+At $89 for the lifetime with unlimited words for short form content template, WordHero is not just value for money, but a steal deal.
+Even $178 to get access to long-form editor is not a bad deal.
 True, the product isn't completely mature as of now.
 But it might just become one of the top AI tools in the market in the near future.

 So make sure to grab WordHero before the AppSumo deal is gone.

 As for Jasper AI, it isn't the cheapest of the tools.
 In fact, with the limit on words generated, it could as well be the costliest tool in the market.

 However, with price, also comes quality.
 And, trust me, Jasper is worth every penny spent.
 That's the reason, even though I have a lifetime deal of WordHero, Rytr, Peppertype AI, and Writecream, I still pay for Jasper AI.